-In order the fully maximize the ROI of your upcoming events or conferences you can’t strictly rely on paid advertising and email campaigns as the only promotional methods.
+In order the fully maximise the ROI of your upcoming events or conferences you can’t strictly rely on paid advertising and email campaigns as the only promotional methods.
 It’s worth considering an employee advocacy programme and here’s why.

 1. Attracting the right audience.